sccn/sccn.github.io/others/EEGLAB_revision_history.md

 - **Channel selection**: Now allows selecting channel subsets by label in all GUIs.
 - **Channel location**: Now using the BEM-model channel scalp locations as the default for looking up channel locations by labels (instead of using the BESA spherical head model)
 - **Plug-in support**: Now allowing plug-ins to be placed in the *plugins* subfolder of the current Matlab path
-- **Interoperability**: Improved support for Matlab 2020 versions and for Octave, Fieldtrip, and LIMO
+- **Interoperability**: Improved support for Matlab 2020 versions and for Octave, FieldTrip, and LIMO
 - **Menu structure**: Now hiding a rarely used menu item to compare datasets by default
 - Use this [Github link](https://github.com/sccn/eeglab/compare/eeglab2020.0..eeglab2020.1) to see all changes compared to the previous EEGLAB version.